daronphang/programming-resources/brokers/event/kafka/components/overview.md

 The offset is an integer value that continually increases, and is a metadata that Kafka adds to each message as it is produced.
 The message in a given partition has a unique offset, and the following message has a greater offset.

 Consumers work as part of a consumer group to consume a topic.
 The group ensures that each partition is only consumed by one member.
-The mapping of a consumer to a partition is often called **ownership** of the partiton by the consumer.
+The mapping of a consumer to a partition is often called **ownership** of the partition by the consumer.

 <img src="../assets/consumers-topics-partitions.png">